AFL finals series: History

 The changes began to be seen in 1991: had won the minor premiership and the replacement work on the Southern Stand had temporarily halved the MCG's capacity, so all of the finals were played at VFL Park except for West Coast's home qualifying final at Perth's Subiaco Oval, which was the first final played outside Victoria.
 The use of VFL Park for finals declined thereafter, and the venue's last finals match was staged in 1997, which saw defeat in front of a crowd of 50,035.

 Under the new finals contract beginning in 1992, non-Victorian clubs could host their home finals in their own states, subject to the stipulation that at least one final be played at the MCG each week during the finals.
 This became increasingly controversial in the early 2000s, a period of time when non-Victorian clubs dominated the competition, after several non-Victorian clubs were forced to host their home finals in Victoria.
 This led to a renegotiation of the contract in 2005, which introduced the current requirement for ten finals matches (plus all grand finals) to be staged at the MCG every rolling five-year period.
 The AFL was forced to make some concessions to secure this renegotiation on finals matches, which included giving up the exclusivity it held over MCG access on weekends in winter, allowing the MCG new rights to schedule other major sporting events.

-Prior to the renegotiation of the contract, non-Victorian clubs were forced to play their home finals at the MCG on four occasions: 1996 (first semi-final, West Coast vs Essendon), 1999 (first semi-final, West Coast vs Carlton), 2002 (second semi-final, Adelaide vs Melbourne) and 2004 (Second preliminary final, Brisbane vs Geelong).
+Prior to the renegotiation of the contract, non-Victorian clubs were required to play their home finals at the MCG on five occasions: 1993 (preliminary final, Adelaide vs Essendon), 1996 (first semi-final, West Coast vs Essendon), 1999 (first semi-final, West Coast vs Carlton), 2002 (second semi-final, Adelaide vs Melbourne) and 2004 (Second preliminary final, Brisbane vs Geelong).